McElrea History, Family Crest & Coats of Arms

 The name McElrea has seen many modifications since the time in which it was first devised.
 In Gaelic it appeared as Mac Giolla Rua, which means son of the red-haired youth.

 The surname McElrea was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they were the Chiefs of Clonderlaw, conjecturally descended from Tiobraid, son of Iral Glunmhar, King of Ulster.

 Early History of the McElrea family

-Another 295 words (21 lines of text) covering the years 1376, 1638 and 1640 are included under the topic Early McElrea History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McElrea research.
+Another 148 words (11 lines of text) covering the years 1376, 1638 and 1640 are included under the topic Early McElrea History in all our PDF Extended History products and printed products wherever possible.